 Whew!
 That was a close one.
 Thankfully it never came to it, but I am still a little unnerved.
 If someone like John Edwards could fool so many Americans to the point where we find nothing out until months after the birth of his alleged illegitimate daughter well all of these politicians deserve some intense scrutiny.

 Former Senator John Edwards’ childhood friend and campaign finance manager, Andrew Young, will have a book out early next year entitled, The Politician: An Insider’s Account of John Edwards’ Pursuit of the Presidency and the Scandal That Brought Him Down.
 While I normally save my reading time for the classics and histories of great men and women, I believe I will purchase this book when it becomes available February 2010 for the simple fact that I have not been able to bypass any nugget of information regarding John Edwards’ indiscretions.

 On a completely different note, for cheap phone sex, call 1-888-669-6389.
 The price of a phone sex call is $12 for 15-minutes or 80 cents a minute.
 Remember you must be at least 23 to call.
-Oh, yeah, and phone sex in not cheating.
-Just ask Mrs. Edwards, Mrs. Sanford, Mrs. Enzi and Mrs. Woods.
+Oh, yeah, and phone sex is not cheating.
+Just ask Mrs. Edwards, Mrs. Sanford, Mrs. Enzi, and Mrs. Woods.
 They wish their husbands called me instead.